 When your website processes the webhook, it fetches the payment status from the Mollie API.
 Once the status is paid, your website can send out a confirmation email to the customer and start the order fulfilment.

 At this point Mollie returns the visitor to your website using the redirect URL specified when the payment was created.
-Your website usually already knows the payment was successful, and thanks the customer.
+Make sure that you have received our webhook before rendering a payment status to the customer, since it happens sometimes that the webhook arrives later than the customer redirection.

 Tracking your order reference¶